My "Walter Mitty" Resume

-Through an open tent on the Yosemite Valley floor, I watched and was lulled to sleep by moonlit Winter rockslides.
+Through an open tent on the Yosemite Valley floor, I was lulled to sleep by moonlit winter rockslides.

 Smacked in the face by a giant sea turtle while SCUBA diving in Hawaii.
-Later ran out of air at 40 feet.
+Later ran out of air at 40 feet underwater.
 Unrelated.

-I’ve been on family trips to see ancient petroglyphs in Arizona and played soccer with local kids in the mountains of Romania.
+Past family trips have included exploring ancient petroglyphs in Arizona and playing soccer with local kids in the mountains of Romania.

-I cooked and ate a fish I caught with my bare hands in an icy Colorado stream.
+Caught a fish with my bare hands in an icy Colorado stream.
 Promptly cooked over an open fire and eaten.

-I climbed halfway into the cockpit of one of my favorite aircraft, an F-8 Crusader, at an air and space museum before almost getting caught.
+Climbed halfway into the cockpit of one of my favorite aircraft, an F-8 Crusader, at an air and space museum before getting caught.

 The first vehicle I ever bought with my own money was a motorcycle.

-I searched for (by hand) and found a shark tooth on the shores of a North Carolina beach.
+Hunted and found a shark tooth on the shores of North Carolina’s Kure Beach.

-Twice I hit a steel target at 1,000 yards with a bolt action rifle.
+Twice hit a steel target at 1,000 yards with a bolt action rifle.

-I dropped a cantaloupe out of a high rise hotel window into an empty alley in London.
+Dropped a cantaloupe out of a high rise hotel window into an empty alley in London.
 It was a lot louder than expected.
 Wasn’t a smart idea but I was young and I know better now.
 Scout’s honor.

-I turned a 1 day visit into a 3 day, 1,100 mile road trip through California.
+Turned a 1 day visit to California into a 3 day, 1,100 mile road trip.

-Invited by Unsplash.com, I was part of a small panel at the SoHo Apple Store that gave a talk on how to take great iPhone photos.
+Invited by Unsplash, I was part of a panel at the SoHo Apple Store to give a talk on how to take great iPhone photos.

-I've recorded one second of video every day since 2013.
+Recorded a one second video every day since 2013.
 Ok, I did miss a few days here and there but not too many.

-I drove 1,400 miles over 44 hours to see the 2016 solar eclipse with my brother.
+Drove 1,400 miles over 44 hours to experience the 2016 solar eclipse with my brother.
 And I’d do it again in a heartbeat.
 You owe it to yourself to see a solar eclipse in totality.

-I swam within arms reach of Bull Sharks during a shark feeding dive in Fiji.
+Swam within arm’s reach of Bull Sharks during a shark feeding dive in Fiji.
 No cage and 80 feet underwater.